cappecaps/JupBook/modelling/physics/pressure1.md

 ## The barometric formula

-Let’s start from considering an ideal gas.
+We start from considering an ideal gas.
 This approximation works well with the Earth’s atmosphere, because it has a sufficiently low density and high temperature.
 From the ideal gas law, the pressure is given by:

 $$
 \begin{equation}